CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/32-create-sproc-portal.md

 ### Task 3: Query documents

-To wrap up things, you will use the Data Explorer to issue a SQL query that will return the two documents created in this lab.
+In this task, to wrap up things, you will use the Data Explorer to issue a SQL query that will return the two documents created in this lab.

 1. In the **Data Explorer**, expand the **cosmicworks** database node, then select the **products** container node within the **NOSQL API** navigation tree.